 Requirements for Award Winners:

-- Be abroad during the 8 week summer term (late May, June & July)
+- Be abroad during a substantial part of the 8 week summer term (late May, June & July)

 - Produce 3 short videos on topics relevant to ANTH 101 (one of the 10 lessons or 10 challenges) and submit them in time for them to be used for the relevant lesson or challenge.